CSharper63/tb_iscs_lorawan/readme.md

 Overall, the combination of algorithms used to guarantee security seems to be working well.
 Based on the present analyses, there are no problems with the protocol.

 > [!CAUTION]
 > On the other hand, several devices seem to be reusing IV/Nonce in AES-CCM, which is totally catastrophic and compromises all security.
-From this point of view, it's worth remembering to be very careful when using stream ciphers like AES-CCM.
-Never reuse an IV.
+From this point of view, it's worth remembering to be very careful when using stream ciphers like AES-CCM. **Never reuse an IV**.